 Students are introduced, through hands-on practice, to the fundamentals of digital art and graphic design using the computer as an art medium and design tool.
 A variety of imaging applications are explored through design problem solving and visual studio assignments.
-Prerequisite: ART 100 or permission of instructor
+Prerequisite: ART 100 or permission of instructor Credits 3

-Prerequisites ART 100
+School Division School of the Arts Prerequisites ART 100